hassanqureshi1122/Bano-Qabil-python/README.md

-# Bano-Qabil-python
+This is my First Git Repository
+Authur-Hassan Qureshi
+Bano Qabil Instructor
-CIT PYTHON CLSS 8 TO 10
+Python Cit 8 to 10